 Dog bites require immediate medical help to treat, which can be expensive.
 An Atlanta dog bite attorney fights for you to receive the maximum compensation for your damages and medical expenses, including emergency room visits, prescription pain relievers, and antibiotics.

 A dog owner can also be held liable for a fatal dog attack.
-If you want to file a wrongful death lawsuit against a dog owner, then contact an attorney now.
+If you want to file a wrongful death lawsuit against a dog owner, then contact one of our Atlanta personal injury attorneys now.

 Does the dog owner pay my damages?